DimitrisPr/evdoxos-auto-backup/README.md

 ```bash
 $ python autosave.py
 ```

+## How to execute

+Let's make a GUI ith tkinter?
+Contributions accepted.

 **Disclaimer**: This project has been tested on:
                   - Windows (Latest chrome version as of 21-5-2020: 83.0.4103.61)